Income Protection vs Critical Illness: Which is best?

 Get Advice Now*

-Pros
+Pros Cons

-• Simply covers any incapacity to work instead of specific conditions
+Simply covers any incapacity to work instead of specific conditions High-risk and heavily manual workers may have to seek specialist cover to keep costs down

-• Plans can be individually tailored which can help bring down the cost
+Plans can be individually tailored which can help bring down the cost Many options available can lead to confusion so it is best to speak to an independent specialist

-• Multiple claims can be made for separate period of time off work for the same or different reasons
+Multiple claims can be made for separate period of time off work for the same or different reasons You can only insure around 65% of your gross income

 Critical illness provides an immediate cash boost and, as the total benefit is paid in full upon a successful claim (so long as you meet the policy definition) there is nothing stopping you from returning to work and being significantly better off, compared to having taken out an income protection policy (as the income protection policy would have only paid out for the period that you were unable to work).
 You just have to bear in mind that the critical illness cover won't pay a claim for any illness that is not listed under the cover terms and conditions which vary between policies.

-Critical illness and income protection premiums are hard to compare side by side, due to the fact that they provide a very different type of cover, however, based on our comparison above (which is a fair representation of the sort of options a 35-year-old would consider) critical illness cover is a little more expensive.
+Critical illness and income protection premiums are hard to compare side by side, due to the fact that they provide very different types of cover, however, based on our comparison above (which is a fair representation of the sort of options a 35-year-old would consider) critical illness cover is a little more expensive.

 The answer ultimately is that critical illness and income protection insurance are equally important as they provide different types of financial protection for you and your family.
 In an ideal world, you should probably have both, however as a compromise, you may want to consider having a little of each.
 We give an example of how this may work below.